sergiugotacloud/terraform-aws-vpc-ec2/README.md

-# Terraform Project — AWS VPC with Public & Private Subnets and EC2 Deployment
+# Terraform Project: AWS VPC with Public & Private Subnets and EC2 Deployment

 This project demonstrates how to provision a complete AWS networking environment using Terraform.
 The infrastructure includes a VPC, public and private subnets, an Internet Gateway, route tables, security groups, and an EC2 instance deployed inside the public subnet.